MaastrichtU-CDS/general_coding_practices/TDD and BugFixing/Readme.md

-# TDD Example
+# Unit testing 101:

-In this project we will practise with TDD development.
+In this project we will practise with unit testing.
 We will follow the excercises depicted in here.

 The project serves as a baseline, that already contains the necesary dependencies.